Finding the right general contractor (GC) for your commercial construction project can be the difference between success and costly failure.

 Once you get your bids back, make sure to compare them against what you found out around communication.
 Savings a few percentage points on your initial bid only to have it eaten back up with change orders and confusing communication isn’t worth the “savings.”
 Poor communication can extend your schedule, and this can result in lost revenue.

-Following this process should help you find a qualified general commercial construction contractor that is a good fit for your project and will also be a welcome member of your team as you turn your drawings into a completed building.
+Following this process should help you find a qualified commercial general contractor that is a good fit for your project and will also be a welcome member of your team as you turn your drawings into a completed building.

 If you have a new commercial construction project you’d like to discuss with our team, drop us a line and we’ll be happy to set up a time to learn more about your plans.